 U12=ages 10-11 >> Go HERE

 U14= ages 12-13 >> Go HERE

 Learn to cross-country ski.
-We focus on the fundamentals of skiing: agility, balance, coordination in a fun and supportive environment.
-We teach classic (or diagonal striding) technique, including double poling and double-pole kick through games, drills, relays and other fun activities.
+We focus on the fundamentals of skiing: agility, balance, and coordination in a fun and supportive environment.
+We teach classic (or diagonal striding) technique, including double poling and double-pole kick, through games, drills, relays and other fun activities.
 Kids work with U.S. Ski & Snowboard-certified coaches in groups of the same age and ability to build confidence and skills.

 These 5-7 year olds will have a blast learning to ski with friends during this 8-week introductory program.

 No prior ski experience necessary.
 Children are placed into groups based on age and ability.

 Cost: $225 1 day per week or $400 2 days per week

 1 day per week for 8 weeks or 2 days per week for 8 weeks